Go: Templates

 The docs almost go out of their way to hide that these functions

-exist in the package, because ParseFiles()
+exist in the package, because ParseFiles() and friends are

-listed under “Types” > “type Template
+listed under “Types” > “type Template” with the methods

-, instead of under “Functions”, where all the
+of Template, instead of under “Functions”, where all the

 other non-method functions are listed.